AleksaMCode/agents-simulation/README.md

 Type-3 | Two agents are chosen and their Genes are randomly combined.

 These reproduction option are used when variable `crossoverOption` is set to 1, 2 or 3, respectively.
 There is also a 4th way of reproduction (comined reproduction) which is used when `crossoverOption` is set to -1.
 Each time a reprocustion occurs, the way of reproducing is chosen randomly between the 3 types.

+## To-Do List
+- [ ] Replace in memory agent collection with a csv file on hdfs.